pombreda/django-th-evernote/README.rst

 TH_SERVICES
 ~~~~~~~~~~~
-TH_SERVICES is a list of the services we add to Django Trigger Happy
+TH_SERVICES is a list of the services use by Trigger Happy

 .. code:: python